Lam920/FlappyBird_Game/README.md

-This is based on ImKennyYip tutorial on Youtube: https://github.com/ImKennyYip/flappy-bird
+This is based on ImKennyYip tutorial on Youtube to create simple FlappyBird game using JS.
+More details, please visit his github: https://github.com/ImKennyYip/flappy-bird